equinor/flownet/docs/parametrization.rst

   one optimistic set) to run sensitivities on a reservoir model.
 This introduces the option of generating new sets of relative permeability curves within the envelope created by the low/bas/high sets of curves by using an interpolation parameter (potentially two interpolation parameters in three phase models).
-The default value is False
+This will limit the number of history matching parameters, especially when the number of SATNUM regions is large.
+The default value is False.

 independent_interpolation
   if **interpolate** is set to **True** and the model has three active phases, this parameter will